Gut Health Can Determine Your Overall Health

 All of these nutrients provide their own gut-healing benefits, but they also work well together to restore gut health and help your digestive system carry out all its functions.

 MaxLiving combined these nutrients in one easy-to-use powder called Gut Renew.
-Gut Renew comes in a great-tasting peach flavor that mixes well in liquids.
+This formula comes in a great-tasting peach flavor that mixes well in liquids.
 You can feel good knowing you’re getting all the right nutrients in the correct amounts to keep your gut strong and healthy.

 Discuss including these and/or any other additional supplements with your healthcare practitioner.
 Never modify any medications or other medical advice without your healthcare practitioner’s consent.